r09491/solar_prophet/README.md

 Under scripts there are a few examples.
 To run define the SOLAR_PROPHET_STORE_DIR first.

 The following is for standard weather conditions.
 To be specified with an efficiency of 100%!
+The battery will be charged.

 ```
 ~/solar_prophet/scripts $ . balkonkraftwerk_solix.sh